justin2004/mfd/README.md

 - note why i didn't implement logon

-- not tested with filenames with embedded slashes (though outputting to a docker volume should protect your host OS filesystem)
+- not tested with filenames with embedded ../../.. (though outputting to a docker volume should protect your host OS filesystem)